 Q: Do I have a viable burn injury lawsuit?

 A: Anyone who has sustained serious burn injuries due to the negligent actions of another party may be entitled to compensation for all related damages.
 Parents can file on behalf of their children.
 However, to have a strong case, you must take the proper steps after an accident to ensure that you retain supporting evidence for your claim.
 The first step is to get medical help.
-Second is to talk to an attorney.
+Second is to talk to a New York burn injury attorney.

 The circumstances surrounding your burn will have a considerable influence on your legal options.
 For instance, if you were injured at work, you may file a workers’ compensation claim to receive medical coverage from your employer’s insurance.
 If you were injured due to a hazard on someone else’s property or a defective product, you may file a lawsuit against the property owner or product manufacturer.
 As for car accidents, you may be limited to filing a claim with your own insurance provider since New York is a no-fault state.